aidenybai/million-site/pages/functions/createElement.md

 ## `OLD_VNODE_FIELD` property

-The `OLD_VNODE_FIELD` property on the created HTMLElement is automatically created for reference during the patching process.
-You can disable this by setting the `attachField` parameter to false.
+The `OLD_VNODE_FIELD` property is a global export on the Million namesplace, as is automatically attached to the new HTMLElement for reference during the patching process.
+You can disable this by setting the `attachField` parameter to false, if you are able to manage the old VNode state yourself.